-I actually had to look this up because even though I grew up eating it, I had no idea what kind of pie it actually was in technical terms.
+I had to do a little research on what a lemon chess pie is.
+Even though I grew up eating it, I had no idea what kind of pie it was in technical terms.

-One of the pieces of furniture that has always been around and has survived all the various moves a military family goes through is a tall and narrow wooden bureau-like piece with a hinge door and three shelves.
+One of the pieces of furniture that have always been around and survived all the various moves a military family goes through is a tall and narrow wooden bureau-like piece with a hinged door and three shelves.
 I grew up listening to my mom call it the “pie safe” or sometimes the “pie chest.”

 Lemon Chess Pie